kirk-en/dual-audio-player/readme.md

 # Dual Audio Player

-A script for playing two audio files simultaneously to showcase before/after comparisons.
+A prototype for playing two audio files simultaneously with a switch to showcase before/after comparisons.

 ## How It Works